CodeGanesha/post_clerk/README.md

 With the default settings (measurements in kg and cm):

 - Max weight of one item: 18
-- Max width of one item: 60
-- Max length of one item: 90
 - Default weight: 1kg (applies when product weight is 0)
-- Handling fee: 10
+- Handling fee: 0
 - Amount, over which handling fee won't be applied: 50
 - Max total of the order: 120.0
 - Weights (space separated): 1 2 5 10 20
-- Prices (space separated):  6 9 12 15 18
+- Prices (space separated):  2 5 10 15 18

-## Applies?

-The Shipping method does not apply to the order if:

-- Any items weighs more than 18 kg.
+The Shipping method does not apply to the order if any items weighs more than 18 kg.
-- Any item is longer than 90 cm.
-- Any items second longest side (width) is over 60 cm.
-Eg a 70x70x20 item.

-## Costs
+## Cost examples

 - Items weighing 10 kg of worth 100 Euros will cost 15 Euros.
 - Items weighing 10 kg of worth 40 Euros will cost 25 Euros (15 + 10 handling).